frederic-perez/AmE-dictionary/data/dictionary.md

 __hit (something) out of the (ball)park__ _idiom_ To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
 An allusion to hitting a home run in baseball that lands outside the stadium. _I’m pretty sure I hit that test out of the ballpark._
 __hit a snag__ _idiom_ :dart: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
 __hit and miss__ :two::hammer:
-__hit home__ _idiom_ To be fully understood by or strongly affect or resonate with someone. _It wasn't until he was threatened with losing his job that the comments about John's work ethic really hit home._ _The film has an underlying theme of grief and loss that will hit home with a lot of viewers._
+__hit home__ _idiom_ To be fully understood by or strongly affect or resonate with someone. _It wasn’t until he was threatened with losing his job that the comments about John's work ethic really hit home._ _The film has an underlying theme of grief and loss that will hit home with a lot of viewers._
 __hit man__
 __hit on all cylinders__ _idiom_ To operate, perform, function, or proceed exceptionally well or at the greatest possible speed or efficiency.
 __hit on all eight__ _So far it's not hitting on all eight._